PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 08:16:16
+Last updated: 2024-04-11 08:16:49
-Random Quote: Bo-Katan: "You are not a Mandalorian."
-Boba: "Never said I was." - Boba Fett
+Random Quote: Aye, and from what I saw of Joffrey, you are as unfit a mother as you are a ruler.  -  Kevan Lannister